We initiated a new member on 7th February 2018, and carried out a third degree ceremony on 7th March 2018.

 On 4th April 2018, another short formal meeting was followed by a talk on help for the elderly and the work of the Royal Masonic Benevolent Institution.

-Other meetings during the year included second degree ceremonies on 1st November 2017, 3rd May 2018 and 6th June 2018, the latter on behalf of Concord Lodge.
-We initiated a new member on 7th February 2018, and carried out a third degree ceremony On 7th March 2018,
+Second degree ceremonies followed on 3rd May 2018 and 6th June 2018, the latter on behalf of Concord Lodge.

 Any Freemason is welcome to attend any of these meetings.
 We have frequent visits from members of Lodges elsewhere in England and Scotland, and have even welcomed Brethren from Australia in recent times.